rmnesbitt/nba-stats-analysis/README.md

 ## Overview

 This project aims to predict NBA playoff participation and championship wins based on regular season statistics.
-By leveraging historical game data, we have developed machine learning models that provide insights into a team's chances of making the playoffs and winning the championship.
+By leveraging historical game data, I have developed machine learning models that provide insights into a team's chances of making the playoffs and winning the championship.

 ## Data Collection and Preparation